C-Stevens/SC/README.md

 ##Things to note

  * This script requires PSCP to run! it can be obtained [here] (http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe)

-**The configuration file (conf.py):**
+####The configuration file (conf.py):

  * Remember to fill out the configuration file for SC, and to rename it as "conf.py" (no quotes).
-* There are notations next to each value to help explain what each value is used for.
-Additionally, the conf.template.py file comes with arbitrary values in order to give you an idea of the proper syntax that is expected
+ * The conf.template.py file comes with arbitrary values in order to give you an idea of the proper syntax that is expected
  * Make sure to NOT wrap your numerical value for the 'waitTime' value in quotes, this will cause it to not function.
+ * **Variables**
+  * *PSCPdir* - Full directory path to pscp.exe on your machine.
+  * *downloadDir* - Directory path on your machine where you want grabbed files to download to.
+If left to default value of <code>None </code>, SC.py will prompt you asking you what directory you want grabbed files to download to.
+Keep this value at <code>None</code> if you want to specify the download directory each time you grab files.
+An example of a fixed <code>downloadDir</code> value would be: <code>downloadDir=r'D:\Networking\GrabbedFiles\' </code>.
+  * *user* - The user you are logging in as remotely.
+  * *host* - The host that you are connecting to remotely.
+  * *waitTime* - Time (in seconds) that the script will wait before auto-closing upon successful or unsuccessful file transfer or grab.
+Do not wrap this numerical values in quotes!

 **sc.py:**